apigeekdemos/apigee-s1p-labs/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 Login to [https://apigee.com/edge](https://apigee.com/edge)

 Go to API Proxies.
-You should see an API Proxy created by the PCF Service Broker- with the following name `edgemicro_cf-{your_initials}_helloapi.YOUR-SYSTEM-DOMAIN`
+You should see an API Proxy created by the PCF Service Broker- with the following name `edgemicro_cf-{your-username}_helloapi.YOUR-SYSTEM-DOMAIN`

 You will also see `edgemicro-auth` API Proxy.
 Where requests are sent to for authentication.
 As edge microgateway does validation, you can see the validation calls coming to this API Proxy